Enter PLUGINS, one of the best features of having your own self-hosted WordPress site! Wondering which plugins to use

 I use the SG Optimizer plugin which is included with my hosting plan through SiteGround.
 It won’t work with any other hosting provider.
 So if you’re not using SiteGround as your host, you won’t be able to use the SG Optimizer plugin.

 But there are plenty of other caching plugins.
 I definitely recommend using one to improve the speed of your site.
-I’ve heard that WP Rocket is a premium caching plugin considered by many to be the most powerful one for fast site loading speed.
+WP Rocket is a premium caching plugin considered by many to be the most powerful one for fast site loading speed.